-In its sixth grant cycle, Ramona Community Foundation invites nonprofit organizations and agencies to submit proposals that demonstrate the power to build a more vibrant Ramona community.
+In its 7th year of grantmaking, Ramona Community Foundation invites nonprofit organizations and agencies to submit proposals that demonstrate the power to build a more vibrant Ramona community.

 The San Diego Foundation today announced the Community Scholars Initiative, a pilot project that will help as many as 300 more low-income and first-generation students prepare for, pay for and persist through college over the next two years.

 Rancho Bernardo Community Foundation today announced its annual call for grant applications.